dnaaun/openFraming/README.md

 ## Python version
-This was made on Python 3.7.3.
+This was made and tested on Python 3.7.3 and Anaconda Python 3.6.5.
 It should work on any Python3.
+Please create a GitHub issue if otherwise.

 ## Quick setup to get the server going